akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice’s interest was in a smaller goose.

 The farm woman nodded.
 ‘Ah.
 A wild egg.
 I saw a fox take the mother from its nest down by the river.
-The goose in the corner isn’t the sitting kind.
+The goose in the corner isn’t the sitting kind though.
 She won’t see it through.’

 Mother leant in, her eyes scanning the quiet, grey birds in the main nesting area by the door.
 ‘See, Beatrice, these eggs are from the marsh-mother.
 They’ll hatch into well-behaved birds that stay near the hall and not try to fly the fence every time the wind changes.’